Have you seen Barbary sheep?

 - Can be a popular target for recreational hunting.

 - Before undertaking any preventative or control actions, contact our Customer Service Centre.

 - Shooting must be carried out by trained personnel with appropriate firearms licences.
 Shooters must possess necessary skill and judgment to kill barbary sheep with a single shot.
 Lactating females should not be targeted but, if they are inadvertently shot, young should be found and euthanased.

 - Trapping may be an option for barbary sheep control in some circumstances.
 Simplest form involves self-mustering trap.

 - Traps must be monitored and barbary sheep promptly tranquillised or euthanased after trapping.

-- This is a restricted invasive animal under the Biosecurity Act 2014.
+- Barbary sheep are category 2, 3, 4, 5 and 6 restricted invasive animal under the Biosecurity Act 2014.

 - Contact the Customer Service Centre